Lavish gifts of jewels from fiancé, family and friends celebrated

 & Countess Warwick, a bracelet which was part of the present

-from the People of Richmond, and the tiara from the People of Surrey.
+the Members of Surrey Needlewood Guild, and the tiara from the county of Surrey.

 Some other jewels--the diamond and pearl pendant/brooch from the

-Ladies of Surrey Needlework Guild and a diamond ornament from the
+People of Richmond and a diamond ornament from the

 Queen Mary reportedly had the "Warwick" diamond sun broken